wazuh/wazuh-documentation/source/cloud-security/ms-graph/monitoring-ms-graph-activity.rst

 Intune event
 ^^^^^^^^^^^^

-On the other hand, an organization may want to monitor different devices within their organization, for which sometimes an MDM tool is the right choice.
-By using this integration to collect logs from Microsoft Intune, this can be achieved using Wazuh.
+Mobile Device Management (MDM) tools like Microsoft Intune enable organizations to manage devices.
+By integrating Microsoft Graph with Wazuh, organizations can monitor Microsoft Intune logs.

-Let's say a user updates the enrollment settings.
-If we configure the Microsoft Graph module to monitor the `deviceManagement` resource and the `auditEvents` relationship within it, we would expect a JSON similar to the following to be generated:
+For instance, if a user updates the enrollment settings, configuring the module to monitor the ``deviceManagement`` resource and the ``auditEvents`` relationship might generate a JSON like the following one:

 .. code-block:: json
     :class: output